 |Married filing separately, whether your spouse has a plan at work or not [if you lived with spouse]||Less than $10,000||Partial deduction|

 |$10,000 or more||No deduction|

 * What is My MAGI?

 The earning limits are based something called your modified adjusted gross income (MAGI).
-MAGI is calculated by taking the adjusted gross income from you tax forms and adding back deductions for things like student loan interest and higher education expenses.
+MAGI is calculated by taking the adjusted gross income from your tax forms and adding back deductions for things like student loan interest and higher education expenses.
 Click here to learn more about how to figure out your MAGI.
 Even better, consult your financial advisor or an accountant.